codesharedot/zcoin-price-gnome-ticket/README.md

-# enjin-coin price gnome ticket
+# steem price gnome ticket

-Gnome 3 desktop ticker for enjin-coin price with Python and argos.
-Rename to enjin-coin.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for steem price with Python and argos.
+Rename to steem.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org